isb-cgc/readthedocs/docs/source/sections/data/TCGA_top.rst

 The open-access TCGA data includes:

-* Clinical (de-identified) and Biospecimen data: these data were originally provided in XML files (Level-1) by the DCC
+* Clinical (de-identified) and Biospecimen data: these data were originally provided in XML files (Level-1)
-* Somatic mutation data:  these data were originally provided in MAF files (Level-2) by the DCC
+* Somatic mutation data:  these data were originally provided in MAF files (Level-2)
-* DNA copy-number segments:  these data were originally provided as segmentation files (Level-3) by the DCC
+* DNA copy-number segments:  these data were originally provided as segmentation files (Level-3)
-* DNA methylation data:  these data were originally provided as TSV files (Level-3) by the DCC
+* DNA methylation data:  these data were originally provided as TSV files (Level-3)
-* Gene (mRNA) expression data:  these data were originally provided as TSV files (Level-3) by the DCC
+* Gene (mRNA) expression data:  these data were originally provided as TSV files (Level-3)
-* microRNA expression data:  these data were originally provided as TSV files (Level-3) by the DCC
+* microRNA expression data:  these data were originally provided as TSV files (Level-3)
-* Protein expression data:  these data were originally provided as TSV files (Level-3) by the DCC
+* Protein expression data:  these data were originally provided as TSV files (Level-3)
 * TCGA Annotations data:  annotations were originally obtained from the TCGA Annotations Manager, and can be found on the `GDC Data Portal <https://portal.gdc.cancer.gov/annotations>`_

-The information scattered over tens of thousands of XML and TSV files at the DCC is provided in a *much more accessible* form in a series of `BigQuery tables <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/data2/data_in_BQ.html#tcga-clinical-biospecimen-and-molecular-data>`_.
+The information scattered over tens of thousands of XML and TSV files at the GDC is provided in a *much more accessible* form in a series of `BigQuery tables <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/data2/data_in_BQ.html#tcga-clinical-biospecimen-and-molecular-data>`_.

-For more details, please see our `github repositories <https://github.com/isb-cgc>`_ or our `Community Notebook Repository <https://github.com/isb-cgc/Community-Notebooks>`_ for tutorials and code examples in Python and R.
+For more details, please see our `Community Notebook Repository <https://github.com/isb-cgc/Community-Notebooks>`_ for tutorials and code examples in Python and R.

-This `introductory tutorial <https://github.com/isb-cgc/examples-Python/blob/master/notebooks/The%20ISB-CGC%20open-access%20TCGA%20tables%20in%20BigQuery.ipynb>`_ gives a great overview of all of the tables and pointers on how to get started exploring them.
-Be sure to check it out!

 Controlled-Access TCGA Data
 ===========================